panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-04-13-PMC/2022-04-13-PMC_Meeting.md

 3. Draft Grant Agreement Amendment

+4. Observations for the Periodic Report feedback

-4. Survey from the EOSC Association
+5. Survey from the EOSC Association

-5. News from ExPaNDS
+6. News from ExPaNDS

-6. News from the EOSC
+7. News from the EOSC

-7. Recommendations from Periodic Report
+8. Recommendations from Periodic Report

 |  #  | type | Title | Owned by | Notes |
 | --- | ---- | ----- | -------- | ----- |